WVU-ASEL/glidar/README.md

 `ISS models 2011/Objects/Modules/MLM/MLM.lwo`.
 I calculated that the scale factor for this should be about 0.024 if you want to work in meters, or 0.24 if you don't mind working in decimeters.

-You could also try the `n20r4_d5.obj` fake asteroid, which is included in the source tree.
+You could also try the `n20r4_d5.obj` fake asteroid, which is included in the `models` subdirectory of the source tree.

 ## Bug Reports ##